 The Lone Ranger

-a classic tv series hat hand-made by the last best west
+Our take on a classic tv series hat

 The Lone Ranger was a popular radio serial and in 1949 it became a TV series for the new ABC Network and ran from 1949–1957.
 The original story was written in 1933 as a radio play for a station in Detroit by either George W. Trendle or main writer Fran Striker, or perhaps both.
 The Lone Ranger soon became the highest-rated program on the young ABC network and its first real hit show, and earned an Emmy Award nomination in 1950.

 When the series came to television, Clayton Moore landed the role of the masked Ranger and the producers decided on the cavalry charge from Rossini’s William Tell Overture as the series theme music.

 Soon every small boy in North America was yelling HI-HO SILVER AWAY! in chorus with Moore and co-star Jay Silverheels (a Mohawk Indian from Ontario Canada) as they made history as the stars of the first Western written specifically for television.
 This was the Lone Ranger’s creed.

 - That to have a friend, a man must be one.